Where can I download the Nature Quest challenges?

 Each challenge highlights a different park or nature preserve in southeast Indiana, but the challenges are designed so that families can complete them at almost any public natural area.

-“Nature Quest might be a good way to explore some new places this Fall,” added Stanley.
+“Nature Quest might be a good way to explore some new places this Fall and Winter,” added Stanley.

 “Kids of all ages can find balance by taking a break from screens and technology.
 Right now, the best brain break is right outside our doors in our local parks and riversides,” said Kara Motsinger, the Children’s Librarian at Madison Public Library.